This article contains affiliate links. If you click and make a booking I will make a very small commission at no

 10. Other staples include fried yuca, commonly available everywhere and eaten with a side of tomato sauce, casamiento (side dish of rice with mashed frijoles), and grilled meats of all kinds, including the famous chicharon or sausage.

-The food of El Salvador is lesser known than that of other Latin American countries but I found it very tasty and interesting.
+The food of El Salvador is lesser known than that of other Latin American countries like Mexico or Peru, but I found it very tasty and interesting.
 It reminded me of the food in Honduras a bit, but it was quite unique despite the many influences from the rest of the countries in Central America and the common heritage shared.

 What to pack for a trip to El Salvador

 El Salvador is a tropical country but you should not be fooled by its ocean location near the Equator, it can get pretty chilly up in the high mountains and volcanoes so it is important to have the right packing list for El Salvador with items both for the beach, surfing (if that is in your plan) and for hiking.
 Also, remember a lot of the towns along the Ruta de Las Flores and in places like Suchitoto are cobblestoned so flip flops will not be a god choice and you’ll end up hurting your feet.